chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

 This is a little bit tricky, think about under what conditions you want to read the held data, and under which conditions you want to write the held data.

+We know that add and subtract create valid carry and overflow.
+We talked about masking in lecture, so we want to mask these flags for other math and logical operations.
+As we discussed in lecture, these should be set to zero for any math or logical operation other than add or subtract.
+Note: this is not always implemented this way.
+You might, for example, want to use a left shift to multiply.
+In that case you would really like the overflow flag to be set on overflow.
+This is, however, beyond the scope of what we discussed so we will choose to mask overflow and carry on shift operations.

+The tricky part comes from the fact that we don't want any other operation, e.g., move operations to change the contents of the status word.
+If they did, we wouldn't be able to move the status word into a normal register.

 2. PC and RAM [35]
 ~~~~~~~~~~~~~~~~~~